wazuh/wazuh-documentation/source/installation-guide/index.rst

 It can be deployed to laptops, desktops, servers, cloud instances, containers, or virtual machines.
 The agent helps to protect your system by providing threat prevention, detection, and response capabilities.
 It is also used to collect different types of system and application data that it forwards to the :ref:`Wazuh server <wazuh_server>` through an encrypted and authenticated channel.

-If the Wazuh central components are already installed on your environment, select your operating system and follow the installation steps to deploy the agent to the endpoints.
+If the Wazuh central components are already installed on your environment, select your operating system below and follow the installation steps to deploy the agent to the endpoints:

 .. raw:: html